ffgi-es/CV/README.md

 *GCSEs: 3 A\*s, 5 As and 2 Bs*

 ## Experience

+#### Junior Software Developer, *ClearBank*, London, UK (Mar 2020 - Present)

+Working as part of a team of four developers, I contributed to the design and implementation of the core payment flow for a new multi-currency payment scheme for *ClearBank*.
+This involved collaborating closely with other teams working on other parts of the multi-currency project as well as with business product owners, in both one-to-one demos and larger presentations.

+As a team we consistently delivered on what we promised in sprints while handling any unforeseen work; promoting pair programming and test driven development.
+Within the team I assumed the role of a security champion, assessing and approving pull requests both within the team and across the IT innovation department as well as participating in the security chapter to discuss our security strategy.

+During my time at *ClearBank* I have gained exerience with:
+- C#
+- Azure
+- Terraform
+- Test Driven Development
+- Domain Driven Development

 #### English as a Second Language Teacher, Spain (Sep 2013 - Jun 2019)